Clyde-Kertzer/clydekertzer.com/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Clyde Kertzer and I am a 3rd-year undergraduate studying mathematics at University of Colorado Boulder.
+My name is Clyde Kertzer and I am a junior studying mathematics at University of Colorado, Boulder.
-I especially enjoy number theory, cryptography and cybersecurity.
+I especially enjoy number theory, representation theory, and character theory!

 ---